AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/mdva-38346-date-filters-not-working-properly-when-adobe-commerce-timezone-is-different-from-local.md

 ---
-description: The MDVA-38346 patch solves the issue where date filters are not working properly when the Adobe Commerce timezone is different from the local environment timezone.
-This patch is available when the Quality Patches Tool (QPT) 1.1.9 is installed.
-The patch ID is MDVA-38346.
-Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.4.
+title: "MDVA-38346: Date filters not working when Adobe Commerce timezone is different from local"
 labels: QPT patches,Quality Patches Tool,Support Tools,Magento,QPT 1.1.9,date filters,timezone,local environment,2.3.0,2.3.1,2.3.2,2.3.3,2.3.2-p2,2.3.4,2.3.3-p1,2.3.5,2.3.4-p2,2.3.5-p1,2.3.5-p2,2.3.6,2.3.6-p1,2.3.7,2.3.7-p1,2.3.7-p2,2.4.0,2.4.0-p1,2.4.1,2.4.1-p1,2.4.2,2.4.2-p1,2.4.2-p2,2.4.3,2.4.3-p1,Adobe Commerce,cloud infrastructure,on-premises
-title: 'MDVA-38346: Date filters not working when Adobe Commerce timezone is different from local'
 ---

-# MDVA-38346: Date filters not working when Adobe Commerce timezone is different from local

 The MDVA-38346 patch solves the issue where date filters are not working properly when the Adobe Commerce timezone is different from the local environment timezone.
 This patch is available when the [Quality Patches Tool (QPT)](https://support.magento.com/hc/en-us/articles/360047139492) 1.1.9 is installed.
 The patch ID is MDVA-38346.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.4.